 The FOX Network is a premier national television broadcast network, renowned for disrupting legacy broadcasters with powerful sports programming and appealing primetime entertainment.
-The FOX Network regularly delivers approximately 16 hours of weekly primetime programming to 209 local market affiliates, including 18 stations owned and operated by the Company, covering approximately 99.9% of all U.S. television households, according to Nielsen.
+The FOX Network regularly delivers 15 hours of weekly primetime programming to 209 local market affiliates, including 18 stations owned and operated by the Company, covering virtually every U.S. market, according to Nielsen.
 The FOX Network primetime lineup is intended to appeal primarily to the 18 to 49 year old audience, the demographic group that advertisers seek to reach most often, with particular success in the 18 to 34 year old audience.
-The FOX Network has ranked among the top two networks in the 18 to 34 year old audience for the past 28 broadcast seasons.
-During the 2022-2023 broadcast season, the FOX Network ranked #1 in the 18 to 49 year old audience and #1 across key advertiser demographic groups, including the 18 to 34 year old audience (based on Nielsen's live+7 ratings).
-The FOX Network programming ranked #1 among all broadcast network primetime programming for the 2022-2023 broadcast season in the 18 to 49 year old audience (based on Nielsen's commercial+7 ratings).
-The median age of the FOX Network viewer is 60 years, as compared to 63 years for ABC Television Network ("ABC"), 64 years for NBC and 66 years for CBS.
+The FOX Network has ranked among the top two networks in the 18 to 34 year old audience for the past 29 broadcast seasons.
+During the 2023-2024 broadcast season, the FOX Network ranked #2 in the 18 to 49 and 18 to 34 year old audiences and #1 in the male 18 to 49 and 18 to 34 year old audiences (based on Nielsen's live+7 ratings).
+The median age of the FOX Network viewer is 58 years, as compared to 65 years for ABC, 66 years for CBS and 65 years for NBC.

 - FOX Sports.
-A significant component of FOX Network programming consists of sports programming, with the FOX Network providing to its affiliates during the 2022-2023 broadcast season live coverage of the NFL, including the premier NFC rights package and America's Game of the Week (the #1 show on television).
-The FOX Network also provides live coverage of MLB (including the post-season and the World Series), college football and basketball, the NASCAR Cup Series (including the Daytona 500), MLS, the USFL and weekly episodes of WWE Friday Night SmackDown.
-In certain years, FOX Sports broadcasts the Super Bowl, the FIFA World Cup and the UEFA European Championship.
-FOX Sports entered into an expanded 11-year media rights agreement with the NFL in fiscal 2021 that extended FOX Sports' coverage of NFC games, created new and exclusive holiday games on the FOX Network, and expanded FOX's digital rights to enable future direct-to-consumer opportunities as well as NFL-related programming on Tubi. - FOX Entertainment.
+A significant component of FOX Network programming consists of sports programming, with the FOX Network providing to its affiliates during the 2023-2024 broadcast season live coverage of the NFL, including the premier NFC rights package and America's Game of the Week (the #1 show on television).
+The FOX Network also provides live coverage of MLB (including the post-season and the World Series), college football and basketball, the NASCAR Cup Series (including the Daytona 500), MLS and the UFL.
+In certain years, FOX Sports broadcasts the Super Bowl, the FIFA Men's and Women's World Cup, the Copa América tournament and the UEFA European Championship.
+FOX Sports entered into an expanded 11-year media rights agreement with the NFL in fiscal 2021 that extended FOX Sports' coverage of NFL games and expanded FOX's digital rights to enable future direct-to-consumer opportunities as well as NFL-related programming on Tubi. - FOX Entertainment.
 FOX Entertainment delivers high-quality scripted, unscripted, animated and live event content.
-FOX Entertainment primetime programming during the 2022-2023 broadcast season featured such scripted series as 9-1-1, 9-1-1: Lone Star, Accused, The Cleaning Lady, Alert: Missing Persons Unit, and the FOX Entertainment-owned comedy Animal Control; animated series, including The Simpsons, Bob's Burgers, Family Guy and The Great North; and unscripted series, such as Next Level Chef and Gordon Ramsay's Food Stars from Studio Ramsay Global (FOX's co-owned production company with Gordon Ramsay), The Masked Singer, I Can See Your Voice, LEGO Masters, Special Forces: World's Toughest Test, Farmer Wants a Wife and investigative report specials from FOX-owned TMZ.
-During the 2022-2023 broadcast season, FOX Entertainment featured the #1 entertainment telecast with Next Level Chef following Super Bowl LVII, the #1 broadcast drama 9-1-1, the #1 new unscripted series Special Forces: World's Toughest Test, the #1 new scripted drama in 2023 Accused, and three of the top 10 comedies on broadcast television with The Simpsons, Family Guy and Bob's Burgers.
+FOX Entertainment primetime programming during the 2023-2024 broadcast season featured such scripted series as The Cleaning Lady and Alert: Missing Persons Unit, along with the FOX Entertainment-owned comedy Animal Control; animated series, including The Simpsons, Bob's Burgers, Family Guy and The Great North; and unscripted series, such as Next Level Chef and Gordon Ramsay's Food Stars from Studio Ramsay Global (FOX's co-owned production company with Gordon Ramsay), The Masked Singer, I Can See Your Voice, LEGO Masters, Special Forces: World's Toughest Test, Farmer Wants a Wife and investigative report specials from FOX-owned TMZ.
+During the 2023- 2024 broadcast season, FOX Entertainment featured the season's #1 new entertainment series with the FOX-owned animated comedy Krapopolis; launched the #1 game show with The Floor; once again presented television's top cooking competition series with Gordon Ramsay's Next Level Chef, Hell's Kitchen, MasterChef Junior and Kitchen Nightmares; and had four of the top comedies on television with Krapopolis, The Simpsons, Bob's Burgers and Family Guy.